StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/backup/hot-backup/hot-backup-cluster.md

 # Perform a Hot Backup on a Cluster

-In this tutorial, we're going to guide you through performing a hot backup of TheHive on a cluster using the provided scripts.
+In this tutorial, you'll perform a hot backup of TheHive on a cluster using the provided scripts.

 By the end, you'll have created complete backups of your database and search index across all three nodes, plus your file storage.